 Can you buy car insurance with a suspended license?

 Yes, you can buy certain types of car insurance with a suspended license.
-In fact, you’ll probably need to purchase SR-22 insurance in order to get your license reinstated.
-SR-22 insurance is a type of insurance for high-risk drivers that proves they carry the minimum required amount of insurance in their state.
+In fact, you will probably need to have your insurer file a SR-22 insurance form or equivalent in your state to get your license reinstated.
+SR-22s are a requirement for high-risk drivers that proves they carry the minimum required amount of insurance in their state.

 Should I have insurance if I have a car but not a license?

-Yes, any vehicle you own must be insured, even if you don’t have a valid driver’s license, or intend to drive it.
+Yes, any vehicle you own that will be driven must be insured, even if you don’t have a valid driver’s license.
 That’s a legal requirement in almost every state.
-Even if your car sits in your driveway 364 day per year, you still need to have car insurance.

 How much car insurance do I need?

-Every state has a minimum amount of car insurance coverage that all drivers are required to carry.
+Almost every state has a minimum amount of car insurance coverage that all drivers are required to carry.
 Most states require drivers to carry bodily injury liability coverage and property damage liability coverage.
 Some states also require drivers to have uninsured/underinsured motorist coverage, and/or personal injury protection (PIP).
-Before you purchase insurance, make sure you know what your state requires.
+Before you purchase insurance, make sure you know what your state requires and what additional coverage you may want to protect your finances.